Weather Forecasting Services Market Size and Share

 Weather Forecasting Services Market Analysis by Mordor Intelligence

-The weather forecasting services market size is estimated at USD 3.47 billion in 2025 and is projected to reach USD 4.90 billion by 2030, growing at a 7.17% CAGR.
+The weather forecasting services market is expected to grow from USD 3.47 billion in 2025 to USD 3.72 billion in 2026 and is forecast to reach USD 5.23 billion by 2031 at 7.08% CAGR over 2026-2031.
 Rising climate volatility, intensifying regulatory mandates, the proliferation of artificial intelligence, and growing reliance on renewable energy form the primary engines behind this upward trajectory for the weather forecasting services market.
 Companies are integrating high-resolution nowcasting to mitigate operational disruptions, while governments are expanding early-warning networks to limit economic losses from extreme events.
 Parametric insurance, autonomous mobility, and precision agriculture present fresh commercial opportunities that reward providers capable of sub-kilometer accuracy.
 Concurrently, high-performance computing investments and satellite constellation renewals underpin technological competitiveness, though cost barriers remain steep for new entrants.

 Key Report Takeaways